Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Describe the processes occurring during cleavage, gastrulation and organogenesis;

-To characterize the forms of postembryonic development;
+Characterize the forms of postembryonic development;

 Explain the biological meaning of development with metamorphosis;

-Use genetic symbols when solving problems;
+Use genetic symbolism when solving problems;

-To compose the simplest pedigrees and solve genetic problems.
+Compose simple pedigrees and solve genetic problems.

 Recognize mutational and combinative variability.

-Characterize the biomass of the Earth, biological productivity;
+Characterize the Earth's biomass, biological productivity;

 Describe biological cycles substances in nature;